k3jph/k3jph.github.io/_posts/2024/2024-05-04-a-maltese-grant-of-arms.md

 ### The Motto

-The motto accompanying the arms, "Ir-rieda biss tmexxi l-qalb," which translates as "Only will leads the heart," is a guiding principle for personal and professional endeavors, encapsulating a philosophy of determination and leadership.
+The motto accompanying the arms, "Ir-rieda biss tmexxi l-qalb," which translates as "Only the will leads the heart," is a guiding principle for personal and professional endeavors, encapsulating a philosophy of determination and leadership.